ddizi/dior/README.md

 # Dior Project

 This is a Java Spring Boot project using Kotlin language.
-The project aims to provide a platform for managing and selling products online.
+The project aims to  provide an autocomplete service for code data.

 ## Getting Started